AbhinathK/my-portfolio/README.md

-# my-portfolio
+# Abhinath Kumar's portfolio

-This is my professional portfolio
+This is my professional portfolio.
+Uses AWS and ReactJD